endail/hx711/README.md

 Arguments are identical to `SimpleHX711`.

-The `AdvancedHX711` is an effort to minimise the time spent by the CPU checking whether data is ready to be obtained from the HX711 module, while remaining as efficient as possible.
+The `AdvancedHX711` is an effort to minimise the time spent by the CPU checking whether data is ready to be obtained from the HX711 module while remaining as efficient as possible.
 Its core operation, in contrast to `SimpleHX711`, is through the use of a separate thread of execution to intermittently watch for and collect available data when it is available.

 ---